hazelcast/hazelcast/hazelcast-documentation/src/Map-QueryResultSizeLimiter.md

 In addition to the distributed result size check in the `QueryOperations`, there is a local pre-check on the calling instance.
 If you call the method from a client, the pre-check is executed on the member which invokes the `QueryOperations`.

-Since the local pre-check can increase the latency of a `QueryOperation` you can configure how many local partitions should be considered for the pre-check or deactivate the feature completely.
+Since the local pre-check can increase the latency of a `QueryOperation` you can configure how many local partitions should be considered for the pre-check or you can deactivate the feature completely.

 ##### Scope of Feature